Learning Dynamic Mechanisms in Unknown Environments: A Reinforcement Learning Approach: Algorithm

+These functions then in turn estimate the price that is to be charged to the agents.
+The exact formulation can be found in Algorithm~\ref{algorithm:LMVL}.

+Our proposed algorithms have the potential of being extended to other nonlinear function approximations following the LSVI steps in Section \ref{subsec:algframe}, such as the kernel function approximation and neural function approximation built on the neural tangent kernel theory \citep{jacot2018neural}.
+This generalization is facilitated by exploring the inherent structure of specific function classes to construct bonus terms and optimistic/pessimistic Q-functions using techniques proposed in \citet{zhou2020neural,yang2020provably,2021On}.
+Then, one can replace the function approximation steps in Algorithms \ref{algorithm:L1} and \ref{algorithm:one-step} with the ones tailored for these approximators to apply nonlinear function approximation.
+Such a direction of research warrants further studies in the future.

-\begin{remark} We remark that \texttt{VCG-LinMDP} (Algorithm~\ref{algorithm:LMVL}) is not a direct extension of reward-free RL algorithms with function approximation (e.g., \citet{jin2020reward, 2020On, 2021On}) which focus only on estimating the optimal value functions corresponding to different reward functions.
-In contrast, for learning the dynamic mechanism, we aim to achieve multiple desiderata as introduced in Section \ref{sec:prob} with minimizing the corresponding regrets.
-In particular, as the dynamic VCG mechanism involve the fictitious policy defined as the optimal policy in the absence of each agent $i$, whose trajectories are never observed, we adopt reward-free exploration to learn such a policy.
-Furthermore, to show that the final policy output by the Exploitation phase enjoy the desired desiderata requires the particular structure of the dynamic mechanism.
-Besides, the Exploitation phase (Algorithm~\ref{algorithm:L3} and Algorithm~\ref{algorithm:L4}) allows for optimism and pessimism in an online setting, inducing different price estimation strategies as discussed in Remark~\ref{remark:alg_L3_L4}.
+\begin{remark} We emphasize that \texttt{VCG-LinMDP} (Algorithm~\ref{algorithm:LMVL}) is not a direct extension of reward-free RL algorithms with function approximation (e.g., \citet{jin2020reward, 2020On, 2021On}) which focus only on estimating the optimal value functions corresponding to different reward functions.
+Learning the dynamic mechanism requires achieving multiple desiderata as introduced in Section \ref{sec:prob} and minimizing the corresponding regrets, which introduces additional challenges with decomposing the regret terms not encountered in prior literature.
+In particular, we adopt reward-free exploration to address a specific challenge encountered when learning the dynamic VCG mechanism, namely, the need to learn the fictitious policy, i.e., the optimal policy in the absence of each agent $i$, yet reward-free exploration itself cannot ensure that the resulting mechanism is truthful or individually rational.
+Particularly, to show that the final policy output by the exploitation phase enjoys the desired desiderata requires the particular structure of the VCG mechanism, which we exploit in our proofs.
+Besides, the exploitation phase (Algorithm~\ref{algorithm:L3} and Algorithm~\ref{algorithm:L4}) allows for optimism and pessimism in an online setting, inducing different price estimation strategies as discussed above.
 Moreover, Algorithm~\ref{algorithm:L1} differs from standard reward-free RL algorithms by recording the received rewards of different agents during exploration and utilizing these collected rewards to learn the welfare-maximizing policy and the agents' prices. \end{remark}